zktx-io/walrus/docs/book/usage/web-api.md

 sniffing from inferring dangerous executable types such as JavaScript or style sheet types.
 ```

-Blobs may also be read by using the object ID of a Sui blob object.
+Blobs may also be read by using the object ID of a Sui blob object or a shared blob.
 For example the following
 cURL command downloads the blob corresponding to a Sui blob with a specific object ID:

 ```sh